Tomato Farming FAQ’s/ Frequently Asked Questions About Tomato Farming:

 - Get the best variety of tomatoes for planting in the pots.

-- Right size of the container is very important.
+- The right size of the container is very important.

 - Use potting soil of premium quality.